volumio/docs/docs/03_Plugin_System/04_UI_Configuration_Pages.md

 * id : the id, this one is the one referred in saveButton data
 * type : type of the element, for a comprehensive list of examples see later
-* doc : an explanation of what the field does
+* doc : an explanation of what the field does, please try to use translations as opposed to static text, that way anyone can translate it into their own language.
-* label: label
+* label: label, please try to use translations as opposed to static text, that way anyone can translate it into their own language.
 * value: this is the current value of the element, can be manipulated in the `getUIConfig` function.
 It can be either a boolean (true | false), a string or a number.
 * Optionally, you can also require a confirmation popup by adding the entry `'askForConfirm': {'title': 'Confirm', 'message': 'Do you want to save this values?'}`
 * If you want to hide or show an element dynamically based on the state on another option (in the same section), you can use `'visibleIf': {'field': 'spotify_service', 'value': true}`